yimingweng/genome_assembling_of_gelechiid_moths/note.md

 **\# functional annotation**
 **\# diamond**
 **\# RefSeq non-redundant protein database**
 Because the transcriptome assembly from *Tuta* is not available, I will have to skip PASA gene model refining work and move forward to do functional annotation.
-To do the functional annotation, I will use [diamond](https://github.com/bbuchfink/diamond), [InterProScan](https://github.com/ebi-pf-team/interproscan), and [InterPro](https://www.ebi.ac.uk/interpro/).
+To do the functional annotation, I will use [diamond](https://github.com/bbuchfink/diamond), [InterProScan](https://github.com/ebi-pf-team/interproscan), based on the database [InterPro](https://www.ebi.ac.uk/interpro/).

 Let's start with diamond, I will do this work following the [tutorial](https://github.com/bbuchfink/diamond/wiki/1.-Tutorial) on its GitHub Wiki.
 Because diamond will use blastp to annotate the protein sequence from the output of braker2, I will first create the binary diamond database for blasting, then use this database in dnmd format for blasting.
 These step are written into a single script called "diamond.slurm".
 And it takes four arguments:
 1. database for blast in fasta or dnmd format